IceOfWraith/AMPThemes/README.md

 preview.png screenshots
 ===

 These screenshots are shown within the store page in AMP.
+This is a 420px x 350px preview of the theme.
 See the [Coffee Example](https://github.com/CubeCoders/AMPThemes/blob/main/Coffee/preview.png) for how they should look - they are obtained by previewing a theme within AMPs store and reducing the size of the preview page, and then cropping to the desired elements only.